learn-co-curriculum/phase-1-algorithms-palindrome-solution-2/README.md

 large input strings?

-In the example above, we create two new variables, `startIndex` and `endIndex`, both of which hold numbers; so we aren't adding too much space complexity (numbers are simpler to store in memory than strings and arrays).
+In the example above, we create two new variables, `startIndex` and `endIndex`, both of which hold numbers, so we aren't adding too much space complexity (numbers are simpler to store in memory than strings and arrays).

-We are also only iterating over half of the length of the string at most, so our program's time complexity grows in proportion to the length of the input (for a 10 letter string, we'll need 5 iterations; for a 1000 letter string, we'll need 500 iterations).
+Since we are only iterating over half of the length of the string at most, our program's time complexity grows in proportion to the length of the input (for a 10 letter string, we'll need 5 iterations; for a 1000 letter string, we'll need 500 iterations).